Executive Order 9066 didn’t just remove 120,000 civilians, it removed America’s human secret weapons.

 The 1940 census shows that 51 people of Japanese heritage lived in Minnesota, most of them railroad workers.
 By 1950, that number had grown more than 20-fold to 1,049 — many drawn by the community formed around the MIS program.

-Despite facing discrimination and the injustice of internment, these Japanese American soldiers demonstrated unwavering loyalty and patriotism.
+Despite facing discrimination and the injustice of incarceration, these Japanese American soldiers demonstrated unwavering loyalty and patriotism.
 Their service not only played a pivotal role in the outcome of World War II but also laid the groundwork for the eventual redress and recognition of Japanese American contributions to the nation.